bio-tools/biotoolsRegistry/README.md

 You will find the documentation from the "Help" menu and further informatiom about the project from the "About" menu.

 # Source code
-The registry code software is licensed under the GNU General Public License (GPLv3) and is currently being migrated to GitHub: please watch this space - your patience is appreciated.
+The registry code software is licensed under the GNU General Public License (GPLv3).
+For enquiries please contact the [registry mailing list](registry@elixir-dk.org).

 # Governance
 biotoolsregistry development is covered by the emerging [governance model](https://docs.google.com/document/d/11bHg_-HAUFKbWg1O2XWmrmJZOcNMDzcFyrqGVm4FWk0/edit#) of the bio.tools project.